(1) A detailed study shall be required for any activity that is within 200 feet of a fish and wildlife habitat area.

 (2) Due to the sensitive nature of certain species, the applicant shall notify the City if the proposed activity will occur within 660 feet (one-eighth of a mile) of a fish and wildlife habitat area; the City may then contact appropriate agencies and determine if a detailed study should be prepared, based on the sensitivity of the site.

-(a) The area is listed in the City’s critical areas map as a fish and wildlife habitat area; or
+(a) The area is listed in the City’s critical areas map as a fish and wildlife habitat area;

-(b) Documentation exists that shows that any of the classification criteria listed in PMC 28.20.030 are present, based on any of the references listed in this title; or
+(b) Documentation exists that shows that any of the classification criteria listed in PMC 28.20.030 are present, based on any of the references listed in this title;

-(c) A qualified fish and wildlife biologist finds that habitat conditions appropriate to meet one or more of the classification criteria listed above in PMC 28.20.030 exist; or
+(c) A qualified fish and wildlife biologist finds that habitat conditions appropriate to meet one or more of the classification criteria listed in PMC 28.20.030 exist; or